Dyson V7 vs. V8: Motorhead, Animal & Absolute Comparison

 Dyson V7 Motorhead

-- Hard Floor: The Motorhead isn’t efficient on hard floors but it cleans OK overall.
-It works much better with the Soft Roller, but this is not included.
+- Hard Floor The Motorhead roller isn’t efficient on hard floors.
+The V7 works better on hard floors with the Soft Roller, but it's not included with the "Motorhead" variant.

 Things To Know